-- Mental and physical health dynamics
+- Mental and physical health and their interdependence.

-- Substance use and its impact on mental health, sexual health and blood borne virus prevention in adolescents and young adults
+- Substance use and its impact on mental health, sexual health and blood borne virus prevention in adolescents and young adults.

-- Social prescribing and preventive interventions for the mental and physical health of elderly people living at home or in residential or nursing care settings
+- Social prescribing and preventive interventions for the mental and physical health of elderly people living at home or in residential or nursing care settings.

 - The physical, mental and sexual health of looked after children/young people and under 25s living separated from primary family/kinship groups.

 During the early Covid-19 epidemic, we worked with local authority public health partners and academic colleagues on projects aimed at optimising the pandemic response for key vulnerable populations and sectors.

 - Improving information and communication with migrant communities.

 - Understanding and responding to the challenges of receiving patients into community care settings during the pandemic.

 At the same time, we worked with other Themes to support their ability to address health inequalities at population level, including the Unlocking Data project led by Dr Elizabeth Ford.